 Upcoming Certificate Program

-To successfully complete the program, participants are required to attend the April and January modules in their entirety and the spring AAMC Group on Resident Affairs Spring Meeting.
+To successfully complete the program, participants are required to attend the September (in-person) and January (virtual) modules and the 2023 AAMC Group on Resident Affairs (GRA) Spring Meeting in their entirety

 Application & Fees